M-SCRIPT/MalayanArcade/README.md

 ### `[extra]` Section
 - `slogan` is the club tagline/slogan.
 - `moderators` is an array in which where you will specify the names of the club moderators.
 - `logo` is where you will specify the file name of your logo.
-It must be declared before the `[extra.links]` section.
+This is optional.
+- `poster` is where you will specify the file name of your poster.
 This is optional.
 - The `[extra.links]` section is where you will put your links.
 Link entries should be `"<link name>" = "<url>"`.
 - The `[extra.social_links]` is where you will put your clubs social media links.
 Link entries should be `<social media site> = "<url>"`